Gurkhas demand fair pensions on

 Grocers' Hall, London.
 Wed 22 Apr 2015

-Drax AGM on UN Earth Day, calling for the UK's largest coal fired
+the Drax AGM on UN Earth Day, calling for the UK's largest coal fired

 power station to be closed.
 It is also the world's biggest biomass

-power station, getting subsidies for trashing forests and digging up communities.
+power station, getting subsidies for trashing forests and digging up

-opposite the Bank of England where the AGM was being held, handing
+Hall opposite the Bank of England where the AGM was being held, handing

 out leaflets and lobbying the shareholders going in to the meeting.
-Although there were

-to create a larger space, but the police felt unable to do so, and
+cones to create a larger space, but the police felt unable to do so, and

 simply kept coming back and asking people to keep a route clear.
 They

 Property Awards at Mayfair Hotel